Click here to learn more about my youth pitching program.

 MLB's hardest throwers

-There's a general consensus that major league pitchers are now throwing harder than ever before and the same holds true for amateur pitchers.
+There's a general consensus that major league pitchers are now throwing harder than ever before.
+The same is happening with velocity development of amateur pitchers.

-Even over the last seven years, data compiled from MLB's very accurate PitchFX system tells a story of more pitchers throwing harder each year.
+If you look at data compiled from MLB's very accurate PitchFX system over the past 10 years, the numbers prove more and more pitchers throwing harder each year.

-Take a look at 2007, when only eight major league starters averaged 95 mph or better on their fastball.
+As the chart below shows, in 2007 only 8 major league starters averaged 95 mph or better on their fastball.
 The number jumped to 15 by 2012 and to 20 in 2014.

 This combination of good strength while maintaining flexibility, good pitching mechanics, and good throwing programs to build speed, stamina and a strong arm are the main factors to MLB pitching velocities that are truly off the charts.